samridh-dev/votess/README.md

 ```

 ## Acknowledgments
-Votess is part of my Bachelor's project at the Institute of Theoretical
+Votess is part of Samridh Dev Singh's Bachelor's project at the Institute of
-Astrophysics at Heidelberg University.
-The project was made possible only
+Theoretical Astrophysics at Heidelberg University.
+The project was made
-through the guidance of Dr. Chris Byrohl and Dr. Dylan Nelson, and for that,
+possible only through the guidance of Dr. Chris Byrohl and Dr. Dylan Nelson.
-I expresses my sincere gratitude to them.

 ## Note
 If you have questions, bug reports, or any suggestions for improvements, please